mitjafelicijan/tally/README.md

 ## Features
 - **Deduplication:** Uses Open English WordNet synonyms and Jaccard similarity to filter overlapping stories.
-- **Time Window:** Only includes stories from the last 48 hours.
+- **Time Window:** Only includes stories from the last 32 hours.
 - **Static Generation:** Generates a purely static site with daily archives, a monthly calendar, and source links.
-- **Total Sync:** Automatically updates the sidebar navigation across all historical pages on every run.
-- **Autonomous:** Fully automated via GitHub Actions every 6 hours and deployed to GitHub Pages.
+- **Autonomous:** Fully automated via GitHub Actions every 12 hours and deployed to GitHub Pages.

 ## How it works
 1. Fetches feeds from `feeds.json`.